breatheco-de/content/src/content/lesson/css-layouts.md

 You will have to be learning "on the go" because there is an infinite amount of combinations you can create for a website layout.
 What really matters is that you fully understand the display, absolute, float and overflow rules.

-Worry not, my friend.
+Don't worry my friend.
 A major part of Bootstrap is made to make layouts easier.
 You will learn that in the next lesson.

 ![css layout](../../assets/images/91aa197c-b2cb-4717-b41f-0f7b579aab25.gif)